Last Updated: October 23, 2023

 - Bed and Breakfasting Rule: coins acquired in the 30 days following the day of disposal (provided the person making the disposal was resident in the United Kingdom at the time of the acquisition)

-- May 1: 0.25 BTC @ £1,000/BTC
+- May 1: buy 0.25 BTC @ £1,000/BTC

-- June 2: 0.25 BTC @ £2,000/BTC
+- June 2: buy 0.25 BTC @ £2,000/BTC

-- July 3: 0.25 BTC @ £3,000/BTC
+- July 3: buy 0.25 BTC @ £3,000/BTC

-- August 4: 0.25 BTC @ £4,000/BTC
+- August 4: buy 0.25 BTC @ £4,000/BTC

-- Then on December 31, you buy an additional 0.25 BTC for £5,000/BTC, and then later that night sell 0.5 BTC at £5,000/BTC.
+- December 31: buy 0.25 BTC for £5,000/BTC, and then later the same night sell 0.5 BTC at £5,000/BTC

 - Two weeks later, you buy an additional 0.1 BTC for £10,000/BTC

-Applying the rules above, your BTC is priced and disposed of as follows:
+Per share matching rules, your BTC is priced and disposed of as follows:

-- Same day: 0.25 BTC for 0.25 * £5,000 = £1,250
+- Same Day Rule: 0.25 BTC for 0.25 * £5,000 = £1,250 (from #5 above)

-- Bed and Breakfasting Rule: 0.1 BTC for 0.1 * £10,000 = £1,000
+- Bed and Breakfasting Rule: 0.1 BTC for 0.1 * £10,000 = £1,000 (per #6 above)

-- Crypto-pool rule: (0.5 BTC – 0.25 BTC – 0.1 BTC) = 0.15 BTC for 0.15 * (0.25 * £1,000 + 0.25 * £2,000 + 0.25 * £3,000 + 0.25 * £4,000) / 1 BTC = £375
+- Crypto-pool Rule: (0.5 BTC – 0.25 BTC – 0.1 BTC) = 0.15 BTC for 0.15 * (0.25 * £1,000 + 0.25 * £2,000 + 0.25 * £3,000 + 0.25 * £4,000) / 1 BTC = £375

 So the total cost of the 0.5 BTC sold on December 31 comes to £1,250 + £1,000 + £375 = £2,625.

-Note: in the case of multiple purchases at different prices in a given day, average the cost of all transactions into one combined transaction for that day when determining cost basis (TCGA92/S105(1)). in the case of multiple purchases at different prices in a 30-day bed and breakfasting period, apply FIFO (first-in, first-out) logic for calculating cost basis of the previous sale.
+Note: in the case of multiple purchases at different prices in a given day, average the cost of all transactions into one combined transaction for that day when determining cost basis (TCGA92/S105(1)).
+In the case of multiple purchases at different prices in a 30-day bed and breakfasting period, apply FIFO (first-in, first-out) logic for calculating the cost basis of the previous sale.

 Examples of possible ways to manually edit transactions to split the basis of forked coins include:

-- Original coin maintains 100% basis, split coins take on 0 basis
+- Original coin maintains 100% cost basis, new coin(s) take zero basis